BEFORE THE OFFICE OF PUBLIC INSTRUCTION

 (e) Thereafter the Superintendent of Public Instruction will develop recommendations and present them to the Board of Public Education for formal rulemaking.

-7. Any individual or entity interested in applying for or nominating another person for membership on the committee must submit the following information in writing to Ashley McGrath, firstname.lastname@example.org, Office of Public Instruction, P.O.
-Box 202501, Helena, Montana 59620, no later than June 30, 2018:
+7. Any individual or entity interested in applying for or nominating another person for membership on the committee must submit the following information in writing to Dr. Linda Vrooman Peterson, firstname.lastname@example.org, Office of Public Instruction, P.O.
+Box 202501, Helena, Montana 59620, no later than May 25, 2018:

-(a) the person's name or the nominee's name, address, and contact information including telephone or e-mail address where you can be contacted during the summer months and during the school year;
+(a) the person's name or the nominee's name, address, and contact information including telephone or e-mail address where you can be contacted in July or August of 2018;

 (b) evidence that the person or nominee represents any of the specific criteria of interest groups listed above;